Eliyahu Ben-Elissar: Biography

 Born Eli Gottlieb in Radom in Poland in 1932, Ben-Elissar was the son of a distinguished family.
 His parents were Eliezer and Hela (née Dobrzynska) Gottlieb.
 Eliezer and his brother, Jacob, owned and operated Brago, a successful foundry.
 Eli was the youngest of three siblings.
 The eldest, a sister Diana, was born on 7 August 1923, and a brother, Nathan, was born on 21 November 1925.

 Ten-year-old Gottlieb immigrated to Mandate Palestine in 1942 with some members of a Radomer family named Graucher using a visa originally obtained for a son who had already been deported by the Nazis.
-Ironically, the name of the child who perished so that Eli would survive was named Natan Chaim (Hebrew for "he gave life").
+Ironically, the name of the child whose death allowed Eli to survive was named Natan Chaim (Hebrew for "he gave life").
 Gottlieb attended the Bilu School in Tel Aviv, joined the Irgun, and served in the IDF until 1965.
-He subsequently graduated from the University of Paris with a BA in Social Sciences and an MA in International Law and later studied for a PhD at the University of Geneva's Graduate Institute of International Studies.
+He subsequently graduated from the University of Paris with a BA in Social Sciences and an MA in International Law and later earned a PhD at the University of Geneva-affiliated Graduate Institute of International Studies.

 Being in Palestine during the latter years of the Holocaust, Ben-Elissar did not know the fate of his family until the war's end in 1945.
 With his father's death in the Flossenbürg concentration camp, and his mother's demise due to a tragic road accident in Germany after the war, Ben-Elissar was orphaned at the age of 14.
 The effects of the Holocaust were always of great and enduring significance in his life.